eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-4.md

 ## Recap

+- In stage 2, we made the TCP server iterative and connected multiple clients one after the other.
-- In the previous stage, we modified our TCP server code to handle multiple clients simultaneously using multithreading.
+- In stage 3, we wrote UDP server code to handle multiple clients simultaneously using multithreading.

 ## Learning Objectives

-- We will modify our TCP server from [Stage 1](/roadmap/phase-0/stage-1) to serve multiple clients simultaneously.
+- We will modify our TCP server from [Stage 1](/roadmap/phase-0/stage-1) to serve multiple clients simultaneously using epoll.

 ## Introduction